 Who am I ?

-I am a freshwater ecologist interested in the effects of landuse change and other anthropogenic impacts on aquatic systems.
-I am particularly interested in the effects of urbanisation on organic matter dynamics and both ecosystem structure and function.
+As a freshwater ecologist, I am particularly interested in the effects of urbanisation on organic matter dynamics and both ecosystem structure and function.
 I seek to undertake experimental and observational research that informs and guides both policy and ecosystem management.

 Broad Research Interests:

 Landuse impacts on freshwater ecosystems (incl. urban & agricultural)

 Nutrient processing and cycling (esp.
 N, P and C)